nicolasdasriaux/practical-immutability/README.md

 * Object Identity
   * Uniquely identify an instance (pointer, reference, address ...)
 * Inheritance and polymorphism
-  * Classify and customize behavior in classifications
+  * Classify and specialize behavior in classifications
 * Encapsulation
   * Ensure integrity of object :thumbsup:
   * Essence of OOP